vedprakash-m/carpool-app/README.md

 - **Driver Preferences**: Parents can submit weekly availability preferences with constraints
 - **Automated Schedule Generation**: Algorithm generates schedules based on preferences and historical fairness
 - **Swap Requests**: Parents can request schedule swaps with other drivers
+- **Email Notifications**: Automated email alerts for swap requests and responses
 - **Student Views**: Students can view their upcoming rides and drivers
 - **Data Visualization**: Admin dashboard with carpool statistics and visualizations
 - **Mobile-first Design**: Responsive UI optimized for all screen sizes